 Under special conditions, undergraduate students may be granted one leave of absence.
-Steps to requesting a LOA can be found here.

-Students can request a leave of absence by clicking on this link: SHRS - Leave of Absence Request Link and then selecting if they are an Undergraduate or Graduate student.
-Once submitted your request will be forwarded to the advisor selected, then to the Associate Dean for Undergrad or Graduate studies and then to the SHRS Registrar for completion.
+Students can request a leave of absence by clicking on this link: SHRS - Leave of Absence Request Link and select Undergraduate student new LOA request.
+Once submitted your request will be forwarded to the advisor selected, then to the Associate Dean for Undergrad studies and then to the SHRS Registrar for completion.